Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): The BFT-CUPFT Model

 \section{The BFT-CUPFT Model}

-The primary challenge in solving consensus in the BFT-CUPFT model, when the initial knowledge of processes collectively forms a knowledge connectivity graph that belongs to $\mathcal{G}_{\mathit{di}}$, lies in the possibility of existing multiple subsets of processes, each identifying itself as a sink component.
-Since processes within a sink can independently execute an instance of consensus without coordination with processes outside of that sink, the Agreement property of consensus may be compromised in the presence of multiple sinks.
-To address this issue, it is crucial to prevent the emergence of multiple subsets of processes that mistakenly identify themselves as sinks.
-This objective is accomplished in this section by adding extra edges to the knowledge connectivity graphs belonging to $\mathcal{G}_{\mathit{di}}$, i.e., increasing the required knowledge of processes, resulting in the introduction of a new type of knowledge connectivity graphs.
-We begin by presenting an insight into the properties of such graphs.
+The primary challenge in solving consensus in the BFT-CUPFT model, when the initial knowledge of processes collectively forms a knowledge connectivity graph belonging to~$\mathcal{G}_{\mathit{di}}$, lies in the possibility of \begin{enumerate*}[label=(\alph*)] \item existing multiple subsets of processes, each identifying itself as a sink, and \item having some correct processes that cannot identify whether they are sink or non-sink members, thereby they cannot solve consensus. \end{enumerate*} Therefore, to enable processes to solve consensus in the BFT-CUPFT model, it is crucial to prevent the emergence of multiple sinks, along with ensuring that each process can identify whether it is a sink or non-sink member.
+This objective is accomplished in this section by adding new edges to, or removing the existing ones from, the knowledge connectivity graphs belonging to~$\mathcal{G}_{\mathit{di}}$, thereby creating a new type of knowledge connectivity graph.
+Before introducing such a graph, we present a few definitions.

-\textbf{Insight into the new type of knowledge connectivity graphs.} In order to define the new knowledge connectivity graphs, we first need to understand when a subset of processes mistakenly declares themselves as a sink.
-Recall that Theorem~\ref{thm:sink:alternative:def} states a set of processes $S \subseteq \Pi$ is a sink if and only if the following properties are satisfied: $\kappa(S) \geq f+1$, and $\forall T \subseteq \Pi \setminus S$, $S \xRightarrow[]{\leq f} T$.
-When processes lack knowledge of the value of $f$, consider a subset of processes $P$ with the same aforementioned properties except that, instead of $f$, there is a non-negative integer $y$ for which the properties hold.
-Specifically, $P$ satisfies the following properties: $\kappa(P) \geq y+1$, and $\forall T \subseteq \Pi \setminus P$, $P \xRightarrow[]{\leq y} T$.
-Since members of $P$ do not know the value of $f$, they consider themselves a sink (like processes in $\{1,2,3\}$ in the graph depicted in Fig.~\ref{fig:imp:c}).

-We now define a new type of knowledge connectivity graphs in order to reduce the number of subsets of processes that consider themselves as sinks into a single subset.
-We accomplish this by establishing outgoing links from a subset of processes~$P$, which mistakenly identifies itself as a sink.
-This addition of links serves to augment the number of node-disjoint paths from~$P$ to processes not belonging to $P$, ensuring that the second property mentioned above does not hold for $P$.
-Accordingly, $P$ cannot declare itself as a sink.
-We denote the unique subset of processes that consider themselves as a sink by \textit{core}.
+\textbf{Defining a sink without a known fault threshold.} Recall from Observation~\ref{observation1} that when processes lack information about the fault threshold, if there exists a natural number $g$, along with two subsets of processes~$S_1$ and~$S_2$, such that $\mathtt{isSink}_{G_{\mathit{di}}}(g, S_1, S_2) = \mathit{true}$, then processes in~$S_1$ consider set~$S_1 \cup S_2$ as members of a sink.
+When the fault threshold is unknown, we define a subset of processes~$S$ as a sink if: